Evita Griskenas: 2024

 Griskenas returned to training in February after spending several months healing from her broken foot.
 She began the Olympic season at the Portimão World Challenge Cup, finishing 17th in the all-around.
 She also qualified for the ribbon final and placed sixth.
 Then at the Grand Prix Final in Brno, Czech Republic, she placed fourth in the all-around.
 In the ribbon final, she won a bronze medal behind Bulgaria's Elvira Krasnobaeva and Ukraine's Taisiia Onofriichuk.
 She also placed fifth in the ball final and ninth in the hoop final.

 In August, Griskenas competed at the 2024 Summer Olympics.
 She finished in 18th place in the qualification round and did not advance to the final.
 Afterward, she indicated that she intended to continue training and that she hoped to compete at the 2028 Summer Olympics.

+2025

+In April, she competed at the Tashkent World Cup, where she ended 11th place in the all-around.
+She qualified to the ball and ribbon finals, finishing 4th in both.
+On 17-19 July, she represented United States at the 2025 Summer Universiade in Essen, Germany.
+She finished 10th in the all-around.
+In the apparatus finals, she was 7th in clubs and 8th in ribbon.

+2026

+Griskenas started the competition season competing at Miss Valentine Grand Prix in Tartu, Estonia.
+She took 9th place in the all-around.
+In addition, she was 5th in the clubs and ribbon finals.
+In March, she competed at Marbella Grand Prix and finished 15th place in the all-around.
+She qualified to two apparatus finals, finishing 8th in clubs and 6th in ribbon.
+In April, she competed at the Tashkent World Cup and placed 19th in the all-around.

 Awards

 In December 2019, Griskenas was honored as the NextGen Female (U-20) at the inaugural Panam Sports Awards.
 She was named one of ten finalists for the 90th Annual AAU James E. Sullivan Award in March 2020.

 USA Gymnastics awarded Griskenas the title of Athlete of the Year in 2022 and 2023.
 In 2022, Griskenas was elected to the Athletes' Council of USA Gymnastics, serving as an advocate for elite athletes in USA Gymnastics.